Guts565/RumahSakitOttoIskandarDinata/README.md

+## ver 1.5
+- using tailwind for UI but not implemented to all pages yet
+- added morp BG

 ## ver 1.4
 - added schedule and changing tittle to "poliklinik"
 - might have wanted to remove multiple deletion on next version because laravel bug